itsIsabelle17/Fintech-Marketing-Data-Analysis/README.md

 ## Background and Objective of the Project

+### Company Goal
-### Company Goal: To optimize advertising expenditure more effectively, you need to track the effectiveness of advertising campaigns and ad materials and evaluate the impact of providing air cover support for sales.
+To optimize advertising expenditure more effectively, you need to track the effectiveness of advertising campaigns and ad materials and evaluate the impact of providing air cover support for sales.

+### Customer’s Request
-### Customer’s Request: We would love to see a tool to help construct optimal campaign settings on LinkedIn Campaign Manager that maximize effectiveness.
+We would love to see a tool to help construct optimal campaign settings on LinkedIn Campaign Manager that maximize effectiveness.
 The ad fatigue trend and the quantified indicators play a big role.

+### Project Goals
-### Project Goals: The goal is to enhance advertising effectiveness by examining the currently available data.
+The goal is to enhance advertising effectiveness by examining the currently available data.
 LinkedIn ad effectiveness analysis helps determine the best way to target customers and control the timing accurately.
 The following are important considerations:
 * Making the right target decisions within the company at specific points in the sales cycle.
 * Evaluating the performance of ad creatives over time